Official Website of the Republic of Belarus

 The best WTA singles ranking – Number 1 (as of 2012, 30 January.
 Victoria Azarenka topped the WTA ratings on 30 January 2012 and held the title for 52 weeks.)

-In 2005 Azarenka won the junior competition at both the Australian and US Open, and was subsequently named ITF Junior Girl’s World Champion of the year, a title never before earned by a player from Belarus.
+In 2005 Azarenka won the Australian Open Junior Championships and US Open Junior Tennis Chmapionships, and was subsequently named ITF Junior Girl’s World Champion of the Year, the title never before earned by a player from Belarus.

-The winner of the two Grand Slam mixed doubles – the 2007 US Open (teaming up with Max Mirnyi) and the 2008 French Open (with Bob Bryan)
+The winner of the two Grand Slam mixed doubles: 2007 US Open (teaming up with Max Mirnyi); 2008 French Open (with Bob Bryan).

 Mixed doubles gold medal at the 2012 London Olympics (teaming up with Max Mirnyi)